CPT-Dawn/EXT-YouTube-Playback-Speed-Finish-Time-Estimator/README.md

   Know when a video will end, helping you fit it into your schedule without the hassle.

 - **🌐 User-Friendly Interface**
-  With a sleek, intuitive design, the extension feels like a natural part of YouTube’s interface, offering everything you need at a glance.
+  With a sleek, intuitive design, the extension feels like a natural part of YouTube's interface, offering everything you need at a glance.

 ---

-## 👥 Perfect For:
+## �� Perfect For:

 - **📚 Students**
-  Speed through lectures or study materials, knowing exactly how much time you’ll save at each speed.
+  Speed through lectures or study materials, knowing exactly how much time you'll save at each speed.

 - **💼 Professionals**
   Streamline your learning from webinars, business tutorials, and educational content with real-time tracking.